- Article (1) Definitions

 Article (22) Applicability of Information Security Regulations and Policies

-Article (24) Public Notary Appointment Requirements
+Article (24) Public Notary Appointment Conditions

 Whoever is appointed as a Public Notary shall satisfy the following requirements: